PoOnesNerfect/bit_gossip/bit_gossip/README.md

 [1][0][0][ ][ ][0]  // 3 -> 5
 ```

-See how gossiping about its shortest paths spreads through the graph.
+See how shortest-paths information spreads like wildfire? just like gossiping!

+Hence, the name `bit_gossip`.

 We repeat this process until either: